dbrock/stdio.as/README.md

 the following interface:

     public interface IProcess {
-      // Whether or not stdio facilities are available. function get stdio(): Boolean
+      // Whether or not this is actually a local process.
+      // Most stdio facilities are only available for local
+      // processes, but the environment is always available. function get local(): Boolean

       // The environment of the process.
-This is passed
+This is equivalent
-      // as the query string parameters of the SWF. function get env(): Object
+      // to the query string parameters of the SWF. function get env(): Object

       // The command-line arguments to the process (not